moehriegitt/hob3l/README.md

 existing files.
 Both named and positional arguments are supported just like in OpenSCAD.

-Usually the default for a missing argument is '1', but this tool may be more restrictive than OpenSCAD: if the OpenSCAD documentation lists an argument as mandatory, it will be rejected if missing, while OpenSCAD may still accept it and assume '1'.
+Usually the default for a missing argument is '1', but `hob3l` may be more restrictive than OpenSCAD: if the OpenSCAD documentation lists an argument as mandatory, it will be rejected if missing, while OpenSCAD may still accept it and assume '1'.